Idaho–Idaho State football rivalry: Battle of the Domes

 From 1971 through 2010, Idaho's primary intrastate rivalry in football was with Boise State.
+While all three were in the Big Sky Conference (through 1995), they competed for the Gem State Trophy.

-Battle of the Domes trophy
+Battle of the Domes trophy (2018–2023)

 With the introduction of the Battle of the Domes branding in 2018, a traveling trophy was also introduced.
 The Battle of the Domes trophy is prominently green (representing Idaho Central Credit Union's colors), and is mounted on a wooden base.
 There are 20 small plaques located on the base of the trophy, which are filled in after every football game between the two, detailing the winner, date, and score.
 The winner of the overall Battle of the Domes competition is awarded temporary possession of the trophy.
 Idaho and Idaho State have won the trophy twice since the rivalry renewed on an annual basis; Idaho in 2019 and 2021, Idaho State in 2018 and 2020.

+The Potato State Trophy (2024–present)

+On July 21, 2024, the “Potato State Trophy” was announced as the rivalry's new hardware.
+A 19.4 lb trophy made of Douglas Fir.
+It will officially make its on-field debut in the 2024 season, and was first in possession of the Vandals after a 63–21 victory over the Bengals in 2023.

+Idaho's Assistant Athletic Director for Brand Engagement & Digital Strategy, Jerek Wolcott, sculpted the potato, and Nick Davis, a wood and metal working teacher at Middleton High School, made the metal cutout.

 Notable games

 1916: The first game

-The first game between the rivals was held in Pocatello on November 27, 1916.
-The Vandals brushed aside the Bengals on route to a 32–0 shutout.
+The first game in the series was held in Pocatello on November 27, 1916.
+The Vandals defeated the Bengals by a score of 32–0.

 1962: First game in Moscow

 Both the 1916 and 1929 games were in Pocatello; 1962 marks the first time that the rivalry game was played on the Palouse in Moscow.
-Host Idaho won a low scoring 9–6 game.
+Host Idaho won a low-scoring 9–6 game.

 1969: Idaho State's first win

-Idaho State finally snapped the Vandals' eight-game winning streak in 1969 when ISU won 47–42.
-The game, held in Pullman, Washington, was Idaho State's first-ever win against Idaho.
-They won again the following year, the first indoors at the new Minidome (now Holt Arena) and the rivalry remained competitive over the next two decades.
+Idaho State ended the Vandals' eight-game winning streak in 1969 with a 47–42 upset on the road.
+Held in Pullman, Washington, it was ISU's first-ever win in the series.
+They won again the following year 35–14, which was also the first game in the series played indoors, at the ASISU Minidome (now ICCU Arena) in Pocatello.
+The next year, ISU was the first opponent in Moscow's new outdoor Idaho Stadium, the first game on campus in nearly three years; the Vandals won in a 40–3 rout and were Big Sky champions.

 1975: Kibbie Dome opener

-In the first game inside the newly-enclosed Kibbie Dome in September 1975, visiting Idaho State spoiled the party with a 29–14 win.
+In the first game inside the newly enclosed Kibbie Dome in September 1975, visiting Idaho State spoiled the festivities with a 29–14 win.